almightyzeus/order-service/README.md

 - **Express**: Fast, unopinionated, minimalist web framework for Node.js.
 - **Body-parser**: Node.js body parsing middleware to parse incoming request bodies.
 - **Mongoose**: MongoDB object modeling tool designed to work in an asynchronous environment.
+- **MongoDB**: MongoDB needs to be running on port 27017 by default but could be changed if needed.
 - **Axios**: Promise-based HTTP client for the browser and Node.js, used for making HTTP requests to external APIs.

 ## Contributing